vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/02_setup/README.md

 Another standout aspect here is the autogenerated metadata for all objects which adheres to the [best practice Kubernetes metadata definition](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) and [Helm's recommendation on the subject matter](https://helm.sh/docs/chart_best_practices/labels/#standard-labels).
 Using HULL you get this default metadata created without you having to do anything and on top of this it is easy to [enrich all objects or objects of a particular type or just individual objects with metadata even further](https://github.com/vidispine/hull/tree/main/hull#advanced-example) which is also covered in the remainder of this tutorial.

-For example, check the `metadata` block of the ServiceAccount that was rendered:
+For example, check out the `metadata` block of the ServiceAccount that was rendered:

 ```yml
 ---